-The Company completed dewatering of the existing exploration decline down to its bottom.
+The Company completed dewatering of the existing exploration decline for the full extent of the underground development work completed to date.
 The dewatering pumps are now only used to maintain the water level at the decline bottom.
 Ground water entry into the decline has increased during the wet season, but no significant increase in the water level has occurred.
-Minor ground support work is ongoing throughout the underground development area.
+Minor ground support work and refurbishment is ongoing throughout the underground development area.